Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Experimental Methodology and Setup

 In this work, we primarily focus on the approximation aspect due to the availability of existing theoretical studies, but we also present some interesting phenomena observed in optimization.
 A detailed analysis of generalization is deferred to future work.

-\paragraph{Evaluating the Impact of Temporal Structure} The core idea of our approach is to analyze how the performance of a model is influenced by different target temporal structures.
-To do this, we fix the model size and train on targets generated with different values of $ \alpha $ for each memory function.
-This allows us to systematically assess how the model's properties, such as its approximation error and its sensitivity to initializations, change as the temporal strength increases.
+The core idea of our approach is to analyze how the performance of a model is influenced by different target temporal structures.
+To do this, we fix the model size and train on targets generated with different values of $\alpha$ for each memory function.
+This allows us to systematically assess how the model's properties, such as its approximation error and its sensitivity to initialization, change as the temporal strength increases.

-For example, to evaluate approximation properties, we can plot the loss as a function of $ \alpha $, after first ensuring that no overfitting occurs, so that the loss accurately reflects the model's approximation error.
+For example, to evaluate approximation properties, we can plot the loss as a function of $\alpha$, after first ensuring that no overfitting occurs, so that the loss accurately reflects the model's approximation error.
 Comparing these curves across different memory functions reveals cases where a model is more influenced by one type of temporal structure than another.
 This approach also allows for qualitative comparisons between models, revealing which architectures are better suited for particular temporal structures and which struggle under certain conditions.